Several arthropod pests feed on hazelnut foliage and damage nuts. Our lab is studying management options for several of these pests.

 Shot hole borers are small black beetles, which bore into trees and create multiple galleries radiating out from the center of the trunk.

-It is critical for chemical management to coincide with the migration of bud mites in spring, usually between March and May, because this is when bud mites are most vulnerable to sprays because they are no longer protected by the bud exterior.
+It is critical for chemical management to coincide with the migration of bud mites in spring, usually between March and May.
+This is when bud mites are most vulnerable to sprays because they are no longer protected by the bud exterior.
 It appears that peak migration occurs when maximum temperatures are above 59 F or average temperatures hover around 48 F, and are part of a long term warming trend.
-It is also possible to monitor for bud mites by placing traps, which consist of double sided sticky tape, below fresh blasted buds.
-These traps should be checked weekly, and since the mites are extremely small, it is often necessary to use a microscope or hand lens.
+Through our research we have found that it is best to time sprays to when approximately 50% of the mites have emerged from the bud, and are making their way towards a fresh bud.
+Mites can also be monitored using double sided tape placed immediately below blasted buds.
+These must be checked frequently.

-Filbertworm (FBW), a (Cydia latiferreana) a moth native to North America, is especially challenging to manage.
+Filbertworm (FBW), (Cydia latiferreana) a moth native to North America, is especially challenging to manage.
 This insect overwinters as a larva in leaf debris.
-Adults emerge from June – October and lay eggs singly near maturing nuts.
+Adults emerge from late May – October and lay eggs singly near maturing nuts.
 After hatching, the larvae bore into acorns and hazelnuts.

 Signs of Filbertworm damage